OneCent01/TokenLink/README.md

 * @args
     * token: token to look up in the tokenStore.

 Looks up and returns the value of a given token in the store.
+On success, returns the value set on the token.
+Otherwise, returns the error string `ERROR: token not found in store`.

 ```javascript
 const tokenStore = TokenLink.createTokenStore()